 - 1. Review/revise this hurricane plan for everything that needs to be done inside and outside to prepare for the storm, including wind-driven and flood water incursion. - 2.
 Review/revise with the Space Force any of their responsibilities - 3.
-Ensure emergency supplies are set aside, including plastic bags or sheeting to protect all electronics and pack store inventory, flashlights and batteries, and charged walkie talkies. - 4.
+Ensure emergency supplies are set aside, including plastic bags or sheeting to protect all electronics and pack store inventory, flashlights and batteries. - 4.
 Recruit / confirm volunteers for the Emergency Response Team.
 Designate a team lead and backup.
 Create a list with contact information, including phone(s), home city and email. - 5.
 Review and make updates to the Hurricane Shutdown Checklist and the Hurricane Recovery Checklist.
-Make copies available on the clipboard in the lighthouse and the clipboard in the staff restroom.
+Make copies available on the clipboard in the lighthouse and the clipboard in the staff restroom. - 6.
+Review / update date images (photographic/video) of all facilities' exterior and interior, including storage areas.
+Being able to illustrate how your building and collections looked before damage will be helpful if the need arises to pursue recovery financing.